-Firearm stolen from Carmel police vehicle during vehicle break-ins
+Firearm stolen from Carmel police vehicle during break-ins

 CARMEL, Ind.
 (WISH) — A firearm was stolen from a Carmel police vehicle during a string of vehicle break-ins Wednesday morning, according to a news release on Saturday.